linode/linode-blockstorage-csi-driver/metrics-documentation/metrics-documentation.md

 ##### **Key points to know in-order to understand the graphs**:

 - The y-axis is scaled by 1000.
 To get the correct number, multiply the decimal by 1000.
-- The graphs which show total time taken, show time taken in `seconds`.ad
+- The graphs which show total time taken, show time taken in `seconds`.
 - The example graphs are plotted over a period of 48 hours, due to which the x-axis contains date and time.
 - The spikes you see happened during e2e tests.